The two main lentil market classes are red and green

 A properly conducted soil test can produce excellent guidelines for red lentil fertility needs.
 Generally, nitrogen fertilizer application is not required if nitrogen fixation is optimized.
 When properly inoculated with the appropriate Rhizobium inoculant, lentil can derive 70 per cent or more of its nitrogen requirement through fixation in good growing conditions.
 The remaining nitrogen comes from what is available in the soil at seeding, plus nitrogen released from the soil during the growing season.

 Red lentil fields should be rolled to provide a smooth and level surface for harvest.
 Land rolling can be done before the crop emerges, but this practice could increase soil erosion if the soil surface is dry.
-Research indicates that land rolling after crop emergence can be successfully completed up to the five to seven node stage, without significant yield loss.
+Research indicates that land rolling after crop emergence can be successfully completed up to the five-to-seven node stage, without significant yield loss.
 Land rolling past this stage can damage plants, increase the spread of foliar diseases and reduce yield.
 If rolling occurs after crop emergence, best results are obtained if done when plants are slightly wilted and the soil surface is dry.
 Rolling should not be done on wet soils or when the crop is damp or stressed by extreme heat, frost, or herbicide application.

 For more information on land rolling pulse crops, consult the Alberta Agriculture and Rural Development publication Land Rolling Guidelines for Pulse Crops in Western Canada.

 A desiccant used to burn off crop foliage and weeds can reduce the time from maturity to harvest and reduce some harvesting problems.
 See the Guide to Crop Protection for desiccants registered for use on lentil.
 Desiccants do speed maturity of the crop, so treatment is made at the same time that swathing would occur.
-It should be applied when approximately 30 per cent of the lowermost pods are tan coloured, and their seeds rattle when shaken.
+It should be applied when approximately 30 per cent of the lowermost pods are tan-coloured, and their seeds rattle when shaken.

 Glyphosate is not a desiccant, but a pre-harvest application of glyphosate is registered in lentil for control of perennial weeds.
 It may provide some dry-down effect if weather conditions are warm and dry.
 Do not apply glyphosate to crops to be used for planting seed, because it may cause uneven germination and abnormal seedling development. lentil maturity is reached when seeds are 30 per cent moisture content or less.

 The average yield of red lentil in Saskatchewan is approximately 1,905-2,129 kg/ha (1,700-1,900 lb./ac.).
 Pick-up reels, lifter guards, floating or flexible headers, and air reels can be added to harvest equipment to ease the handling of short-statured, tangled or lodged crops.
 Fields that were land rolled are easier to harvest, as the swather or combine cutterbar must be operated very close to the ground.
 A slower ground speed may also be required when harvesting red lentil due to their short plant height.